Game & Simulation Foundations #8208110

 - Identify and discuss the popular game development tools currently used in the industry.

 - Identify and discuss popular world building tools.

 Investigate career opportunities in the game industry.
 The student will be able to:

 - Describe job requirements for a variety of occupations within the game development industry.

-Demonstrate an understanding of the vocabulary for discussing games and play. – The student will be able to:
+Demonstrate research and information fluency.
+The student will be able to:

-Demonstrate an understanding of the techniques used to evaluate game mechanics, game play, flow and game design. – The student will be able to:
+Demonstrate an understanding of the techniques used to evaluate game mechanics, game play, flow, and game design.
+The student will be able to:

 - Test and analyze games to determine the quality of rules, interfaces, navigation, performance, play, artistry and longevity in design and structure.

 - Research and evaluate the game analysis techniques used by the video game industry.